rknell/alfred/README.md

 TlDr:
     - A minimum of dependencies,
-    - A minimum of code, and sticking close to dart core libraries
+    - A minimum of code (145 lines at last check), and sticking close to dart core libraries
     - Ease of use
     - Predictable, well established semantics